I call upon you, for you will answer me, O God;

 Self-assessment helps the child reconnect their brain to their body.
 In abuse, victims of all ages will often dissociate themselves from the activity of abuse to stay sane.
 When healing begins, it is essential that the body and mind be put “back together.”
 Otherwise, genuine healing is stilted and incomplete.
 But putting those pieces together is scary and may cause unpleasant emotions or sensations to come back to the child.
 A little person places an incredible amount of trust in the hands of an adult leading them through this potentially frightening exercise.
 Therefore, it is imperative that self-assessment be done in a place without possible interruption and only with people in whom the child has absolute confidence.
 The typical body scan asks the participant to inventory the way their body feels in a methodical, head to toe sweep including everything from finger tips to genitals.
 In this way, the mind must focus on each piece of the body and recognize the sensations of the carpet or the weight of the blanket or the breeze of the air vent across their cheek/leg/toe.
 My children were incredibly uncomfortable with this exercise in the beginning of therapy.
 They still have a difficult time staying focused through all the parts of their bodies.
 Putting their mind to bear upon the sensations in their little frames has become foreign.
 Giving them the space to take their time in relearning how to put it all back together requires patience.

 Thought-replacement is the last piece of our safe space puzzle.
 It is also where human secularism can have the greatest influence in the process.
-Many guided meditations and apps will use self-affirming statements to try and invigorate the child’s acceptance of their inherent value.
+Many guided meditations and apps will use self-affirming statements to try to invigorate the child’s acceptance of their inherent value.
 However, we understand that without a true understanding of grace, and the lavish love of God upon his children, we can never truly be satisfied with ourselves.
 So, rather than repeating empty phrases that make meaningless assertions, we repeat the truth of God’s word.

 - He hides us in the shadow of his wing (Psalm 91:4)